AdobeDocs/experience-manager-65.en/help/sites-authoring/basic-handling.md

    ![Select - Card view](assets/bh-15.png)

-1. Once you have selected a resource the top header is covered by the [actions toolbar](#actionstoolbar) that provides access to actions currently applicable to the selected resource.
+1. When you have selected a resource, the top header is covered by the [actions toolbar](#actionstoolbar) that provides access to actions currently applicable to the selected resource.

-   To exit selection mode select the **X** to the top-right, or use **escape**.
+   To exit selection mode, select the **X** to the top-right, or use **escape**.

 ### Column View {#column-view}